kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 ## Snowball
 ### Snowball
 - Petabyte scale data transport hardware appliance to move data in/out from AWS
 - 80TB snowball in all regions and 50TB snowballs in US regions
 - tamper resistant, AES-256 encrypted, full chain of custody
 - Two ways to transfer data to Snowball from your own-premises:
   - Using Snowball client
   - Using Amazon S3 Adapter for Snowball
-    - Both of these tools can be dowloaded from <a href="https://aws.amazon.com/importexport/tools/" target="_blank">this link</>
+  - Both of these tools can be dowloaded from <a href="https://aws.amazon.com/importexport/tools/" target="_blank">this link</a>
+- Import and export to/from S3
+- Cost: Service Fee (per job), Extra day charges as required (the first 10 days of onsite usage are free) and data transfer

 ### Snowball Edge
   - Snowball like but with 100TB data transfer and on-board storage and compute capability
   - Like small AWS data-center

-### Snowmobile
+### SnowMobile
   - A shipping container on a truck for 100 Peta Bytes scale data transport for hexabyte-scale data tranfer
-- Import and export to/from S3

 ## Elastic Compute Cloud
 - Elastic Compute Cloud (EC2) provides 4 Pricing Options: